 Fertilization at planting will reduce the number of passes across the field, but may not be the best way to optimize growth.
 If there is a planting failure, you may only be fertilizing weeds.
 By waiting until the plant is 3-4” tall to fertilize, you will be ensuring that your fertilizer is encouraging growth of the intended crop.

 There are many sources of nitrogen available.
 Selecting the best one for your operation will depend on your equipment, overall fertilization needs, as well as source availability.

-Manure is a cost effective source of nitrogen that has reduced leaching and volitization potential as compared to commercial fertilizers.
-The nutrients are somewhat “slow release” and, for this reason, it works well applied at planting.
-While manure does have significant nitrogen content, it also has an excellent profile of phosphorous, potassium, and micronutrients.
-These nutrients, particularly phosphorous, are not very mobile in soil.
+Manure is a cost-effective source of nitrogen that has reduced leaching and volatilization potential as compared to commercial fertilizers.
+The nutrients are somewhat “slow-release” and, for this reason, it works well applied at planting.
+While manure does have significant nitrogen content, it also has an excellent profile of phosphorus, potassium, and micronutrients.
+These nutrients, particularly phosphorus, are not very mobile in soil.
 If manure is applied too frequently and no nutrients are removed by hay or silage, these nutrients can build up quickly in the soil and will cause long term soil problems.
 Soil testing each year in areas of manure application is recommended.